JoFlo07/bitcoin-react/README.md

 # LeBitcoin

-LeBitcoin is a React application which is displaying useful information form the blockchain API.
+LeBitcoin is a React application which is displaying useful information about BTC from the blockchain API.

 ## Requirements
 * Node v14+